 Activity: Groups Individually.
-Instructions Hand out the UN CRPD Article title cards for Activity 1 printed from the end of the session plan and give one of the 27 article strips to each participant.
-Note: There are 27 Article cards: If you have more than 27 participants you can as some people to work in pairs and give them one card between them.
+Instructions Hand out the UN CRPD Article title cards for Activity 1 printed from the end of the session plan and give one to each participant.
+Note: There are 27 Article cards: If you have more than 28 participants you can as some people to work in pairs and give them one card between them.
 If you have less than 27 participants give one to each, and hold onto the remaining cards.
 Explain that each of the cards you have given out has one of the Articles of the UN CRPD written on it.
-Ask participants to read their card to themselves (allow a few seconds).
-Ask participants to stand up and to swop their card with someone who is the opposite sex to them and to read their new card (allow 30 seconds).
-Ask participants to swop their cards again - this time with someone who is wearing something of the same colour as them - and to read their new card (allow 30 seconds).
+Ask participants to read their card (allow a few seconds).
+Ask participants to stand up and to swop their card with someone who is the opposite sex to them and to read their new card (allow one minute).
+Ask participants to swop their cards again - this time with someone who is wearing something of the same colour as them - and to read their new card (allow one minute).
 Note: you can choose any categories to suit your group.
 This is just to make the activity more fun.
 For example, if you have a very uneven number of men and women, you can ask them to choose someone taller than them, or younger than them, or just the person to the right or left of them.
 By getting people to move around, the activity doubles as an energiser.
 Remember to consider persons with disabilities and for example, do not use the colour of clothing method if you have persons with visual impairments in the group.
+Ask people to return to their seats with their card.
 Ask people to mention, without looking at their current card, what topics are covered in the articles, and ask your co-trainer to write them on a flipchart.
-Allow about five minutes for participants to mention the topics.
+Allow about ten minutes for participants to mention the topics.
 If you have any additional cards, hand one each to participants at random to read out and add these to the flipchart list as they are mentioned.
 Note: you can use the table below as a quick reference to see if they have missed any.
 Don't worry if a few are missed - the aim is to show it is wide-ranging.
-As Monitor Check that participants are swopping their cards.
+Ask for comments on the range of topics covered by the UN CRPD.
+Emphasise that the UN Monitor Check that participants are swopping their cards.
 The instructions of who to swop with are not important and you can change the categories, or tell people to swop with anyone if they are struggling to find someone in the right category.
-Time Allow approximately 10 minutes for the card swop stage, and approximately 15 minutes to make the flipchart list and for comments.
-(Total time: 25 minutes) Feedback Explain that in the next activity we will look at some of the articles in more depth.
+Time Allow approximately 10 minutes for the card swop stage, and approximately 10 minutes to make the flipchart list and for comments.
+(Total time: 20 minutes) Feedback Explain that in the next activity we will look at some of the articles in more depth, but first we will look at two short films on the UN CRPD.